Modeling of mouse experiments suggests that optimal anti-hormonal treatment for breast cancer is diet-dependent: Simulation results

-\subsubsection{Scenario Ia: Adaptive resistance with $R_0=0$.}
+\subsubsection{Scenario Ia: Adaptive resistance with \texorpdfstring{$R_0=0$}.}

 We first explore a scenario without preexisting resistance, where initially all cells are assumed to be sensitive to treatment and no resistant cells exist.
 Instead, endocrine resistance may arise due to adaptation to low estrogen levels.
 Tumor cells may die if estrogen level is below $a_2=20$ pg/g and they may become resistant if estrogen concentration falls below $a_3=1$ pg/g.
 Proliferation rate of the sensitive cells is assumed to be equal to half of the growth rate of sensitive cells.
-Additionally, we observe that one of the equilibrium points requires the condition $k_2 \geq \frac{\alpha }{m_1 \eta} \approx 0.0443$ with the parameters in Table~\ref{Tab2} for the fat component to be non-negative.
-Thus, growth rate of fat is fixed as $k_2=0.045$ day$^{-1}$.

 In Fig.~\ref{Fig_E1}, we show response to constant treatment by displaying the change in tumor size for different values of $p$.
 The solid line corresponds to the case where no treatment is applied, i.e., $p=1$ and tumor reaches to the carrying capacity as time passes.
 We mark in the figures the time point at which treatment is started with a dashed vertical line and we observe that treatment is started earlier for HFD than CD.
 We observe that anti-hormonal treatment results in eradication of tumor for the values $p=0.0125$ and 0.01 for both CD and HFD, whereas the case $p=0.025$ does not lead to tumor eradication for HFD.
 In case of a drug inhibiting estrogen production 99.9\%, i.e., $p=0.001$, drug resistance is observed.